Leukemia-Commonly as Blood Cancer

 Acute lymphocytic leukemia (ALL)

-The most common type of leukemia in children, teens and young adults up to age 39.
+most common type in children, teens and young adults up to age 39.
 ALL can affect adults of any age.

 Acute myelogenous leukemia (AML)

-The most common type of acute leukemia in adults.
+The most common type in adults.
 It’s more common in older adults (those over 65).
-AML also occurs in children.
+AML occurs in children.

 Chronic lymphocytic leukemia (CLL)

-The most common chronic leukemia in adults (most common in people over 65).
-In fact Symptoms may not appear for several years with CLL.
+most common chronic leukemia in adults (most common in people over 65).
+Symptoms may not appear for several years with CLL.

 Chronic myelogenous leukemia (CML)

-The is more common in older adults (most common in people over 65) but can affect adults of any age.
+re common in older adults (most common in people over 65) can affect adults of any age.
 It rarely occurs in children.
 Symptoms may not appear for several years with CML.

 Diagnosis of Leukemia